 The Graduate Certificate in Addictions is accredited by the National Addiction Studies Accreditation Commission (NASAC).
 The NASAC can be contacted at:

 Alexandria, VA 22314

-The NAADAC (Association for Addiction Professionals) has designated Purdue Global as an Approved Education Provider for meeting nationally approved standards of education for the alcoholism and drug abuse counseling field.
-Students who complete the Graduate Certificate in Addictions will meet the coursework requirements to take the National Board of Certified Counselors’ Master Addictions Counselor (MAC) certification examination.
+The NAADAC (Association for Addiction Professionals) has designated Purdue Global as an Approved Education Provider for meeting nationally approved standards for the addiction counseling profession.
+Students who complete the Graduate Certificate in Addictions will meet the coursework requirements to take NAADAC’s Master Addictions Counselor (MAC) certification examination.